Vital records include marriage, birth, and death records.

 The full population of Minnesota was enumerated in two series of censuses: one by the U.S. Census Office/Bureau of the federal government and another by the Territory/State of Minnesota.

-African Americans were first enumerated on the 1870 Federal census.
-Prior to that, they appear on a “slave schedule.”
-In most cases, individuals were not named but were simply numbered and can be distinguished only by age, sex, and color; the names of owners are recorded.
+Many African Americans were first enumerated on the 1870 Federal census.
+Prior to that, enslaved people appeared on a “slave schedule.”
+In most cases, individuals were not named, but were simply numbered and can be distinguished only by age, sex, and color; the names of owners are recorded.
 Some enumerators, however, listed the given names of slaves, particularly those over one hundred years of age.
+Free African Americans may appear by name on censuses prior to 1870, though censuses from 1840 and earlier list only the names of heads of households.

 Federal Census, 1790-1940

-The MNHS Library also has some census microfilm for other states, and the entire Federal census from 1790 to 1940 is available online in the Library.
-The Ancestry database includes the slave schedules for 1850 and 1860, and an “Index to the Tithables [taxpayers] of Loudoun County, Virginia, and to Slaveholders and Slaves, 1758-1786.”
+The MNHS Library has some census records on microfilm, and the entire Federal census from 1790 to 1940 is available online.
+The database on Ancestry.com includes the slave schedules for 1850 and 1860, and an “Index to the Tithables [taxpayers] of Loudoun County, Virginia, and to Slaveholders and Slaves, 1758-1786.”

 Minnesota State Census, 1849-1905